Living Probate: Validating Your Will While You’re Still Alive

 Just about the only reason to go to the trouble and expense of a living probate proceeding is a serious concern over a potential challenge to your will after your death.
 Will contests are rare, but if one is successful it could overturn your estate plan.
 And even an unsuccessful challenge will cost the estate time and money, not to mention the family strife that's involved.

 Example 1: Glen doesn't have any children and wants to leave everything to his neighbor, who's generously helped him out over the years.
 But he's afraid that his nieces and nephews—who would inherit from him if he didn't leave a will, or his will were declared invalid—might be angry.
-He thinks they might even be angry enough to go to probate court and argue that Glen were unduly influenced by the neighbor and wasn't really asserting his own wishes in his will.
+He thinks they might even be angry enough to go to probate court and argue that Glen was unduly influenced by the neighbor and wasn't really asserting his own wishes in his will.

 Example 2: Louisa is getting on in years and is in poor health.
 The will she signed long ago leaves everything to her son, Michael, but after watching him handle money, she thinks he would probably squander any inheritance he received.
-So she decides to write a new will, leaving much of her property to her second husband and stepdaughter.
-Because Michael doesn't get along with her husband, she's afraid her son may contest her will and claim that she wasn't of sound mind when she made it.
+So, she decides to write a new will, leaving much of her property to her second husband and stepdaughter.
+Because Michael doesn't get along with her husband, she's afraid her son might contest her will and claim that she wasn't of sound mind when she made it.

 The Living Probate Proceeding